-Re: Capital Facilities Plan (CFP) 2017-2022
+Re: Capital Facilities Plan (CFP) 2019-2024

-This is the CFP for the years 2017 through 2022.
-On October 24, 2016 Council adopted Ordinance No. 3225 approving this plan.
+This is the CFP for the years 2019 through 2024.
+On October 8, 2018 The City Council adopted Ordinance No. 3313 approving this plan.
 The CFP is a planning document that serves to coordinate the scheduling and funding needs for major projects undertaken by the City over the next six-year period.
-Projects defined in this 2017 - 2022 CFP, requires specific authorization and appropriation by the Council beyond the adoption of the 6 year TIP.
+Projects defined in this 2019 - 2024 CFP, requires specific authorization and appropriation by the Council beyond the adoption of the Six-year TIP.

-The individual project worksheets begin on page 17 of this document and they provide a brief description of the project, estimated costs and identifies potential revenue sources for funding.
-Also, for a quick reference to an individual project, please refer to the Index included in the back of this document.
+The individual project worksheets begin on page 9 of this document and they provide a brief description of the project, estimated costs and identifies potential revenue sources for funding.

 The CFP is a planning document and it does not appropriate funds.
-In 2017-18 the Council will be presented with Capital budgets for approval as a part of the budget.
+The Council will be presented with Capital budgets for approval as a part of the budget adoption process.
 Those projects are a subset of the CFP.
 The CFP also makes it possible to apply for various project grants through state and federal agencies.